×

 We asked expats in Tortola what banks they use and there advice about banking.
 They advised:

 "Before retiring in Tortola, British Virgin Islands, expats should know that the cost of living is relatively high, with imported goods and groceries being particularly expensive.
 They should also be aware that the healthcare system, while adequate, may not offer the same level of care as in their home country, and medical evacuation insurance is recommended.
 Expats should understand that the official language is English, but the local dialect can sometimes be difficult to understand.
 They should also be prepared for a slower pace of life, as the island operates on 'island time'.
 It's important to know that the climate is tropical, with hurricane season running from June to November.
 Expats should also be aware that while Tortola is generally safe, petty crime can be an issue, so it's important to take standard precautions.
 Expats should understand that they will need a residency permit to live in Tortola, and these are not always easy to obtain.
 They should also be aware that the island's infrastructure can be lacking, with power outages and water shortages not uncommon.
-Finally, expats should know that while Tortola offers beautiful beaches and a relaxed lifestyle, it can also be quite isolated, with limited entertainment and shopping options," remarked one expat living in Tortola, the British Virgin Islands.
+Finally, expats should know that while Tortola offers beautiful beaches and a relaxed lifestyle, it can also be quite isolated, with limited entertainment and shopping options," wrote one member in Tortola.

 Will I be able to find a job in Tortola?